callmeradical/callmeradical.github.io/content/post/getting-started-with-rkt.md

 So by my own admission I had used Docker almost exclusively for the past two years.
 I had never really given RKT a chance.
 I wanted to see exactly how different it was running RKT as opposed to Docker, not just for the novelty, but to really see if there was something fundamentally different in the experience.

-Let's begin.

-## Getting Started

-I am following the tutorial/getting started guide from [CoreOS](https://coreos.com/rkt/docs/latest/trying-out-rkt.html)
+I followed the tutorial/getting started guide from [CoreOS](https://coreos.com/rkt/docs/latest/trying-out-rkt.html).
+The docs were fairly straight-forward and easy to follow, and I highly recommend following the tutorial.